StudioDeTelevision/admiraljs/README.md

 	database:{"basename":" ** database name ** ",
 		      host:" ** your database host ** "},
 	fileserver:{port: ** ex: 7020 ** },

-}
+  customFolder:" ** path to local custom js files ** " }
 )

 // define some schema (see the docs)

+If you use a customFolder, you may use a schemas.json file in that folder or set schema with:

 admiral.setSchema([